 Home equity has a different effect on Chapter 13 cases.
 You could have a significant amount of equity and still file Chapter 13.
 The equity in your home will affect how much you will have to pay to creditors under your bankruptcy plan.

 For example, imagine your home has $40,000 of equity.
 As a single filer, you exempt $25,150, leaving $14,850 of non-exempt equity.
 You filed your case because you have $70,000 of credit card debt and medical bills.
 Unfortunately, because of the equity in your home, you were prohibited from filing a Chapter 7 case.
 Because of the non-exempt equity in your home, you will have to pay $14,850 to your unsecured creditors through your bankruptcy plan.
 The remaining $55,150 of debt is dischargeable.

 Some people file Chapter 13 because their home is in foreclosure or there is a sheriff’s sale scheduled.
 If your only debt is your mortgage, then the amount of equity in your home is not a factor.

 The above examples are simplified and do not consider other factors, such as the means test.
 Our Philadelphia Chapter 13 bankruptcy lawyers will have to review your particular circumstances to determine how your equity impacts your case.

 Our Pennsylvania Bankruptcy Lawyers Provide Our Clients With Professional and Sympathetic Representation

 Anyone considering filing for bankruptcy has questions and concerns.
-Young, Marr & Associates is here to answer those questions.
+Young, Marr, Mallis & Associates is here to answer those questions.
 Our knowledgeable Pennsylvania bankruptcy lawyers have filed thousands of cases and have the experience to handle the most challenging cases.
 You should not assume bankruptcy is not an option because you have equity in your home.
 Call (215) 701-6519 to discuss your options.